 - Interdisciplinary Graduate Program

 Individuals pursuing a PhD in the basic biomedical or biological science departments at Vanderbilt University join these departments through the Interdisciplinary Graduate Program in the Biomedical Sciences (IGP).
-Participating programs and departments include Biochemistry, Biological Sciences, Cancer Biology, Cell & Developmental Biology, Human Genetics, Microbiology & Immunology, Molecular Physiology & Biophysics, Neuroscience, Pathology, and, Pharmacology.
+Participating programs and departments include Biochemistry, Biological Sciences, Cancer Biology, Cell & Developmental Biology, Human Genetics, Microbiology & Immunology, Molecular Physiology & Biophysics, Neuroscience, Pathology and Pharmacology.

-- Chemistry Department Graduate Program
+- Department of Chemistry Graduate Program

 The Department of Chemistry is a core element of the life and physical sciences at Vanderbilt Univeristy.
 Graduate students, post-docs, staff and faculty work together and with other leading national and international scientists.
 We build intellectual relationships across disciplines—working with the College of Arts and Science, the School of Engineering, and the Vanderbilt University School of Medicine—with particular emphasis on chemical biology, structural biology, molecular toxicology, materials chemistry and nanotechnology.
 The Graduate Program prepares students for a myriad of educational, postdoctoral and professional opportunities.